 - Driving under the influence of drugs or alcohol

 DUI is a serious offense in Georgia.
-However, many drivers still commit it, without thinking of consequences.
+However, many drivers still commit it, without thinking of the consequences.
 A BAC above the legal limit makes the intoxicated driver at least partly liable for the accident.
 It takes a good auto accident attorney to assess and prove the fault of all the parties involved.

 Many drivers in the area exceed the legal speed limit.
 Unfortunately, speed decreases the drivers’ reaction period and increases the impact force.
 Drivers who exceed the legal speed limit will share fault for their accident.
 At Cain Injury Law, we always try to find out what speed each car involved had.